Hello and welcome to my site! Here’s a little bit about me.

 As an Associate Research Fellow at the University of Birmingham, I’m involved in a number of research projects.
 I regularly publish in academic journals, present at international conferences, and peer review articles for psychological journals.
 I also teach, give lectures/seminars, and supervise research students.

 I enjoy applying my experience of psychology to the workplace, supporting business leaders to shape a working environment that fosters psychological growth, understanding and well-being.
-I deliver training in topics such as positive psychology, mindfulness, behaviour change, resilience and self-regulation.
+I deliver training and consultancy on topics such as positive psychology, mindfulness, behaviour change, resilience and self-regulation.

 Things I’ve DONE:

 First Class BSc (with hons) in Sport and Exercise Sciences, with a particular focus on sport and exercise psychology.
 Awarded by the University of Birmingham in 2011.

 Ph.D in the social and emotional development obtained through outdoor adventure activities.
 Awarded by the University of Birmingham in 2015.

 3-year postdoc at the University of Birmingham supporting homeless youth with psychological skills training and outdoor learning (2014-2017).

 1-year postdoc at the University of Birmingham working with the NHS on psychologically informed parenting strategies (2017-2018).

 Chartered Psychologist awarded by the British Psychological Society in 2017 (CPsychol).